 Tara is an independent curator and cultural producer.

 She was the Creative Director of Sculpture in the Vineyards, a longstanding outdoor sculpture exhibition and cultural event in the Hunter Valley and Director of dLux MediaArts, where she designed and delivered an annual program of exhibitions and socially engaged art and technology programs for young people.

 In 2017 Tara founded ARTeConnect – a network of artists, educators and social entrepreneurs working creatively with technology to produce innovative educational programs and unique art events and experiences.

 Art Est. Director

 Jennifer is the Founder and Director of Art Est. Art School and Gallery, established 2008.

 Jennifer holds a BA from Canberra University.
 Her background in museum public programs, arts festivals and event marketing in Sydney, Japan, and London, combined with her passion for the visual arts, brings an added dimension to Art Est. activities.

 Public Art and Placemaking Leader, Inner West Council

-Bronwyn is a practising artist and artsworker who lives and works in the inner west.
-For the past eleven years she has worked at Inner West Council, contributing to the range of programs designed to support artists, develop audiences for the arts, and encourage arts participation.
+Bronwyn is a practising artist and artsworker who, for the past eleven years she has worked at Inner West Council, contributing to the range of programs designed to support artists, develop audiences for the arts, and encourage arts participation.